- About Us

 March 17, 2016

 The new law enacted by the Turkish Parliament aims to encourage innovation and design activities to accelerate Turkey’s economic growth.
-It will provide investment opportunities to firms that have the capacity to improve the business environment in Turkey in search of value-added economy.
+It will provide investment opportunities to firms that have the capacity to improve the business environment in Turkey in search of a value-added economy.

 The Turkish Parliament has passed a law that provides greater incentives for investments in research & development (R&D) and design.
 The Law on Supporting R&D Activities is effective as of March 1st.
 Following points are stated as the main goals in the new law: